kiwanami/emacs-id-manager/readme.md

 ## What is id-manager?

-This utility manages a ID-password list and generates passwords.
+This utility manages ID-password list and generates passwords.

-The ID-password DB is saved in a tab-separated file.
+The ID-password DB is saved in the tab-separated file.
 The default file name of the DB `idm-database-file' is *"~/.idm-db.gpg"*.
 The file format is following:

     (name)^t(ID)^t(password)^t(Update date "YYYY/MM/DD")[^t(memo)]